 The majority of buildings in the Uptown commercial district are located along a single plane with zero setback from the sidewalk.
 Some projecting elements such as signs, awnings, and marquees extend into the pedestrian zone of the sidewalk but do not obstruct pedestrian paths, as they are suspended above the ground.
-Newer postmodern buildings, such as the SpringHill Suites hotel and Rollier's Hardware, as well as buildings toward the north end of the commercial district, have slightly larger setbacks than the rest of the building stock, while a handful of modern buildings, such as 650 Washington Road and the small strip mall at 514 Washington Road, have deep setbacks.
+Newer postmodern buildings, such as the SpringHill Suites hotel and Rollier's Hardware, as well as buildings toward the north end of the commercial district, have slightly larger setbacks than the rest of the building stock, while a handful of modern buildings, such as 650 Washington Road and the small strip mall at 514 Washington Road, have deep setbacks that allow for parking.

-514 and 650 Washington Road.
+514 (upper image) and 650 (lower image) Washington Road.